YapYuNing08/ai-customer-success/README.md

 ## The 5 AI Agents

-### 1. Health & Churn Intelligence Agent
+### 1. Falcon Guide — AI Onboarding Success Agent
-The core brain.
-An **XGBoost** classifier scores every customer on a **0–100 health score** and a **churn probability**, sorting them into risk tiers.

-- Health score is a transparent composite: **usage 30%, feature adoption 20%, payment behavior 20%, feedback 15%, support history 15%**.
-- Churn model achieves **0.921 AUC** on a 7,043-customer holdout.
-- Every score is paired with **Explainable AI (SHAP)** — the top reasons *why* this customer is at risk, ranked by contribution.
-No black boxes: the CSM sees exactly which signals are dragging a customer down.
+Proactively assists customers who appear **hesitant, confused, or inactive** during onboarding, reducing early-stage churn.
+It guides brand-new signups through a guided flow (welcome → package → SIM → preferences), stepping in with contextual help the moment a customer stalls or repeats an action — so new customers reach value fast and start their lifecycle healthy instead of at-risk.

-### 2. Next Best Action Agent
+### 2. Falcon Sentinel Agent — Silent Customer Detector
-A risk score isn't an action.
-This agent reads each customer's health band **and** their top churn driver, then recommends the single most effective retention play — the concrete step a CSM should take *right now*.
-It turns "this customer is at risk" into "call them about their billing issue today."

-### 3. Silent Churn Detection Agent
 The differentiator.
+Identifies customers with **declining engagement even if they have never submitted a complaint or support ticket**.
 Most tools only flag customers who are already loud — high tickets, low scores.
-This agent hunts the **opposite** profile: customers who are **quietly disengaging** (low login frequency, few tickets, still-decent health) and will leave *without ever complaining*.
+Sentinel hunts the **opposite** profile: customers who are **quietly disengaging** (low login frequency, few tickets, still-decent health) and will leave *without ever complaining*.

 - Surfaces a segment of accounts and the **monthly recurring revenue** sitting silently at risk.